fl2ma/docs-csv-importer/docs/install/docker.md

 docker run \
 --rm \
 -e FIREFLY_III_ACCESS_TOKEN= \
--e FIREFLY_III_URI= \
+-e FIREFLY_III_URL= \
 -p 8081:8080 \
 fireflyiii/csv-importer:latest

 ```

 By running this script, you will start a web server on port 8081 that will allow you to import data.
 You should append the command with your Personal Access Token and Firefly III URL.
+You should really read the [configuration page](configure.md) on how to get these values.

-### Web server with a client ID
+## Web server with a client ID

 Use the following run command to launch the CSV importer.